Thermoelectric effect in a superconductor with Bogoliubov Fermi surfaces: Introduction

-The residual finite density of states (DOS) at zero energy is a direct consequence of the BFSs, which modifies the specific heat and the tunnel spectra~\cite{setty2020BFSspin1/2,setty2020topological,Timm2020ExpofBFS,Zhu2021Discovery,Banerjee2022Fano}.
-Measurements of the specific heat and the magnetic properties at low temperatures has suggested the existence of the BFSs in FeSe$_{1-x}$S$_x$~\cite{Mizukami2023communphys,Nagashima:prl2024,Zhongyu:CommPhys2023,Sato:Abr2018,Hanaguri:Sci2018,Nagashima:RS2022}.
-However, it is difficult to confirm the existence of the BFSs only by thermodynamic properties because the residual density of states is derived also from random impurities.
-The instability of the BFSs has been pointed out by a numerical simulation for $j=3/2$ superconductors~\cite{Menke2019stanilizedbySOC,Bhattacharya:prb2023}.
-The instability is partially derived from a fact that quasiparticles on the BFSs coexist with odd-frequency Cooper pairs.~\cite{Kim2021BFSandodd-w,asano:prb2015,sato:prb2024} A possibility of an odd-frequency superconductivity has been discussed as a result of Cooper pairing of two quasiparticles on the BFSs~\cite{miki:prb2021}.
-In order to establish the physics of quasiparticles on the BFSs, it is necessary to clarify phenomena specific to quasiparticles on the BFSs.
+The residual finite density of states (DOS) at zero energy is a direct consequence of the BFSs, which can be observed by using spectroscopies on a surface~\cite{Hanaguri:Sci2018,Nagashima:RS2022} and modifies the bulk properties such as specific heat~\cite{setty2020BFSspin1/2,setty2020topological,Timm2020ExpofBFS}, magnetic properties, and transport properties~\cite{Sato:pnas2018,Mizukami2023communphys,Zhongyu:CommPhys2023,Nagashima:prl2024}.
+However, it is difficult to catch convincing evidences of the BFSs because the residual density of states is derived also from random impurities.
+Theoretical studies have suggested to catch signatures of the BFSs through transport properties in a normal-metal/superconductor junction ~\cite{setty2020BFSspin1/2,setty2020topological,Timm2020ExpofBFS,Zhu2021Discovery,Banerjee2022Fano,Mateos:prb2024,Ohashi2024tunneling,Pal:prb2024}.
+It should be noted that superconducting states having BFSs are thermodynamically unstable as pointed out by numerical simulations for $j=3/2$ superconductors~\cite{Menke2019stanilizedbySOC,Bhattacharya:prb2023}.
+The instability is partially derived from a fact that quasiparticles on the BFSs coexist with odd-frequency Cooper pairs~\cite{Kim2021BFSandodd-w,asano:prb2015,sato:prb2024}.
+A possibility of an odd-frequency superconductivity has been discussed as a result of Cooper pairing of two quasiparticles on the BFSs~\cite{miki:prb2021}.
+In order to establish the physics of quasiparticles on the BFSs, it is necessary to realize stable superconducting states with BFSs and clarify their specific phenomena.
 In what follows, we address these issues.